 How companies manage their employees is increasingly seen by investors as material to long-term performance and risk mitigation.
 It is also a key aspect of integrated business reporting that unifies financial and non-financial risk disclosures.
-As long-term investors, we will continue to advocate for robust human capital practices and improved disclosures.
+As long-term investors, we will continue to advocate for sound human capital practices and improved disclosures.

 Human capital management issues are particularly pertinent in certain sectors and geographies, and we have targeted engagements in key sectors accordingly.
 Human rights considerations have also led us to engage companies around the needs of their wider stakeholder base, including their customers.